lcondliffe/PromptBridge/README.md

 ```

 Quick test:
-- Visit `/register` to create an account, then log in.
+- Visit `/login`.
+If no users exist, you'll be prompted to create the initial admin.
+Otherwise, sign in.
-- Visit `/sessions` to create and list persistent sessions.
+- After signing in, visit `/sessions` to create and list persistent sessions.

 ## Container build and run